 Introduction to home contents insurance

 As with all insurance in France, the Banque de France is the official regulatory body.
 Generally, home contents insurance insures your possessions against a range of things, depending on the kind of insurance.
-These might include, among others:
+These might include, fire, theft, water damage, or any injury to third parties while on your property.

 Legally, if you rent an unfurnished home, you must get home contents insurance; if you own your own home, it’s not mandatory unless it is a shared building.